Etisalat: International presence

-Etisalat International Investments was the business unit of Etisalat that operated telecom operations outside the UAE and managed the corporation's stakes in telecommunications carriers in Afghanistan, Egypt, Niger, Saudi Arabia, and Pakistan.
+Etisalat International Investments was the business unit of Etisalat that operated telecom operations outside the UAE and managed the corporation's stakes in telecommunications carriers in Afghanistan, Egypt, Niger, Pakistan, and Saudi Arabia.
 The International Investments unit, and its management team, were re-structured into Etisalat Group, and Ahmad Abdulkarim Julfar was appointed as Group CEO in 2011, followed by Saleh Al Abdooli in 2016.

 As of July 2021, Etisalat has presence and operations in 15 countries outside the United Arab Emirates.

 As of 2023, Etisalat owns a stake of 14.6% in Vodafone Group one of Europe's largest telecommunication groups.
 In 2024, the British government warned that e&’s association with Vodafone poses a national security risk.
 Robert Buckland and Oliver Dowden also urged for measures to address national security concerns.
 They also asked for the establishment of an independent committee to monitor the risks associated with the stake held by e& in Vodafone.
 Dowden said the committee should consist of Vodafone employees, while Buckland said the it should be independent of both e& and Vodafone.
-Buckland said the committee members should be experts in national security, telecoms and human rights, pointing at the UAE’s “history of repressive activity and espionage”.
+Buckland said the committee members should be experts in national security, telecoms and human rights, pointing at the UAE’s "history of repressive activity and espionage".